podondra/gym-rl/README.md

 # Reinforcement Learning in gym

 This work aims to use reinforcement learning to solve some [gym] environments.

 [gym]: https://github.com/openai/gym (gym GitHub repository)

-It also uses OpenAI [gym-gridworlds] environments that implemented myself.
+It also uses OpenAI [gym-gridworlds] environments that I implemented myself.

 [gym-gridworlds]: https://github.com/podondra/gym-gridworlds